 The Pelindaba Treaty has three protocols.
-Under Protocol 1 the United States, the United Kingdom, France, China, and the Russia will not threaten to use a nuclear explosive device against any Treaty party or against any territory of a Protocol 3 party within the African zone.
-Under Protocol 2 the United States, France, the United Kingdom, the Russian Federation and China are invited to agree not to test or assist or encourage the testing of a nuclear explosive device anywhere within the African zone.
-Protocol 3 is open to states with dependent territories in the zone and obligates them to observe certain provisions of the Treaty with respect to these territories; only Spain and France may become Parties to this Protocol.
+Under Protocol 1, the United States, the United Kingdom, France, China, and the Russia will not threaten to use a nuclear explosive device against any Treaty party or against any territory of a Protocol 3 party within the African zone.
+Under Protocol 2, the United States, France, the United Kingdom, the Russian Federation and China are invited to agree not to test or assist or encourage the testing of a nuclear explosive device anywhere within the African zone.
+Protocol 3 is open to states with dependent territories in the zone and obligates them to observe certain provisions of the Treaty with respect to these territories; it was signed by France on 11 April 1996 and ratified on 31 July 1997.
+Spain neither signed nor ratified Protocol III.

 b.
-Signatory Countries
+ANWFZ Status

 Fifty-two of the countries in the African Union have signed or acceded to the Treaty.
-However, only 36 states have ratified it.
+However, only 38 states have ratified it.
 Specific information regarding the status of individual states is available at: http://disarmament.un.org/treaties/t/pelindaba#

-7. Treaty on the Final Settlement With Respect to Germany (2+4 Agreement)
+7. Treaty on the Final Settlement with Respect to Germany (2+4 Agreement)